akukaracza82/console/README.md

 # Helium::Console

 It is really tricky to display data in the console in the readable and consistent way.
 Many objects needs to display other objects, which might break their own formatting.
-Helium:Console is to make it easier by formatting strings in accordance to current console size.
+Helium:Console is an attempt to make your development console more readable by:
+* limiting displayed nesting levels (currently set to 3 level of nesting)
+* using nested table layout

 ## Installation